 The scholarship depends on donations to operate programs.
 To be considered for free IVF services, applicants need to meet the medical criteria of infertility.
 They must also show a documented need for the IVF procedure.
 INCIID also requires a letter from a specialist verifying the medical need for IVF.

 Some clinics offer free IVF or discounted IVF treatment or medications to veterans or military personnel.
 Included are active duty military servicemen and women, reservists, National Guard members or veterans and their spouses.
 All the above can receive special discounts on family building services with these programs.

 Some of these programs may offer free IVF or discounted IVF treatment for military while others assist with medications.

 To qualify for the military free IVF, the patient or their spouse need to show identification as proof of their involvement with the U.S. Armed Forces.

-Just like military free IVF and discounts, certain fertility clinics also offer discounted and sometimes free IVF treatment options for public servants like teachers, firemen, police officers or emergency medical technicians.
+Just like military IVF and discounts, certain fertility clinics also offer discounted and sometimes free IVF treatment options for public servants like teachers, firemen, police officers or emergency medical technicians.